VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 Or if the line itself is transparent we will just see overlaps.
 It can be solved with rendering to texture for example.

-We will only consider opaque polygona chains next.
+We will only consider opaque polygonal chains next.
 (again we can render to texture and then do transparent).

 [Here](https://www.shadertoy.com/view/Wlfyzl)